 If you don’t want to buy a tripod, a table stacked with books and/or a Kleenex box might work as long as they don’t block the light.

 Step 3: Use your timer to take pictures

 Once you’ve got your phone in place, turn on your camera’s timer setting.

-If you’re using an iPhone like me, you’ll simply open up your camera app and tap the clock icon:
+If you’re using an iPhone, you’ll simply open up your camera app and tap the clock icon:

 Once your timer is set, you simply press the button to take a picture, and it gives you a few seconds to get in place.
 Easy!

-With your setup down-pat, go ahead and take lots photos to ensure you’ve got a few good shots in the bunch.
-Feel free to experiment as well with different outfits, accessories, poses, and angles.
+With your setup down-pat, go ahead and take lots of photos to ensure you’ve got a few good shots in the bunch.
+Experiment with different outfits, accessories, poses, expressions, and angles.